Gluten Free Strawberry Shortcake Icebox Cake is the ultimate summer dessert recipe. Sweet, creamy, plus all you need is 5 ingredients!

 Enjoy Life Sugar Crisp Crunchy Cookies

-Step 3: Cover and Refrigerate
+Step 3: Cover and refrigerate.

-Last step is to cover the dish with saran wrap then refrigerate overnight, or until the cookies have softened (6-8 hours.)
-When it’s time to eat, slice, serve, and savor the sweet and simple taste of summer.
-Enjoy!
+Last step is to cover the dish with saran wrap then refrigerate overnight, or until the cookies have softened (6-8 hours).

 A pan of Strawberry Shortcake Icebox Cake waiting to be cut into

-More Easy Gluten Free Dessert Recipes
+More Summery Gluten Free Dessert Recipes

 Save this recipe?